-Sciatica can be a debilitating condition that prevents you from doing seemingly simple daily tasks like walking the dog or driving your car to work.
+Sciatica can be a debilitating condition that prevents you from doing seemingly simple daily tasks.
 An estimated 43% of the population will experience the pain of sciatica at some point in their lives.
 Sciatica is a condition that is very closely tied to lower back pain.
 Although some sciatica sufferers will not experience lower back pain along with their leg pain, the two may still be connected.
-To understand the relationship between the spine and your sciatica, we’ll explore the origins of the sciatic nerve within the body and how a spinal issue can be at the root of your pain.
+To understand the relationship between the spine and your sciatica, we'll explore the origins of the sciatic nerve.
+Also, how a spinal issue can be at the root of your pain.

 The sciatic nerve is formed by the nerve roots that branch off from the spinal cord in the lower back.
 It is the longest and widest single nerve in your entire body.
 From its origins in the lower back, the sciatic nerve travels through the buttock (underneath the piriformis muscle), around the outside of the hip and down the back of each of the legs.
-The sciatic nerve gives sensation to most of the lower leg and foot and carries signals that control many leg muscles as well.
+The sciatic nerve gives sensation to most of the lower leg and foot.
+It also carries signals that control many leg muscles

 Sciatica can present differently in different individuals depending on which part of the nerve is involved.
 Sciatic nerve pain can have multiple characteristics, and these symptoms can vary from person to person: